ssyniepolskyi/chat-app/README.md

    - Here are two different frameworks built on different approaches - `/taf` and `/taf_bdd`
    - More information about running tests for different frameworks can be found in the `README.md` files located in `/taf` and `/taf_bdd`

-## Requirements
+## Technology stack

+- Node.js
+- MongoDB
+- React
-- Node.js, MongoDB, React, Cypress
+- Cypress